 - 1. Soil loss calculations using the presently approved NRCS calculation methodology shall be documented and included in the participant file for review during spot checks. - 2.
-No nutrients from any sources are allowed between the harvesting of the previous crop and March 1 of the next calendar year.
-No nutrients are allowed at planting. - 3.
+No nitrogen and no phosphorus from any sources are allowed between the harvesting of the previous crop and March 1 of the next calendar year.
+No nitrogen or phosphorus are allowed at planting. - 3.
 Cost-share is provided as a variable flat rate per acre incentive to encourage proper establishment and to offset a portion of the cost of seed and the seeding operation. - 4.
 In order to be eligible for cost-share, producers must be fully implementing a current Nutrient Management Plan (NMP) on all agricultural production acreage contained within the field that this practice will be implemented on.
 The NMP must comply with all requirements set forth in the Nutrient Management Training and Certification Regulations (4VAC50-85 et seq.) and the Virginia Nutrient Management Standards and Criteria (revised July 2014); must be prepared and certified by a Virginia certified Nutrient Management Planner; and must be on file with the local District before any cost-share payment is made to the participant.
 Plans shall also contain any specific production management criteria designated in the BMP practice (4VACV50-85-130G). - 5.
 A good stand and good growth of vegetative winter cover must be obtained by December 15 to protect the area from nutrient leaching and runoff in the fall and winter.
-All cover crop plantings must maintain a minimum of 60% cover crop plant material on the enrolled acres through the lifespan of the practice. - 6.
-Seeding rates shall be adjusted based on germination rates.

-- 7. The practice is intended to provide an incentive to keep a vegetative cover on cropland, which will help prevent the loss of nutrients by reducing surface erosion and absorbing any excess nutrients from the soil.
+All cover crop plantings must maintain a minimum of 60% cover crop plant material on the enrolled acres through the lifespan of the practice.
+District staff will conduct field visits no later than February 28 to verify required cover has been established. - 6.
+Seeding rates shall be adjusted based on germination rates. - 7.
+The practice is intended to provide an incentive to keep a vegetative cover on cropland, which will help prevent the loss of nutrients by reducing surface erosion and absorbing any excess nutrients from the soil.
 Current research indicates that early planting of winter rye maximizes the environmental benefit in of cover crops Virginia.
-This WFA-CC option is not intended to subsidize crops produced for commodity purposes or for land already in permanent grass. - 8.
-Harvesting for hay, haylage, silage, grain, straw or seed is not permitted.
+This WFA-CC option is not intended to subsidize crops produced for commodity purposes or for land already in permanent grass.

+8. Harvesting for hay, haylage, silage, grain, straw or seed is not permitted.
 Pasturing consistent with sound agronomic management is permitted as long as a 60% cover is maintained through March 14.
-In years of drought if producers anticipate a need for additional feed harvest, they should apply for the Harvestable Cover Crop option as harvesting is not allowed under this practice. - 9.
-Select one of following species and/or mixtures of species to plant in all soils:
+In years of drought if producers anticipate a need for additional feed harvest, they should apply for the Harvestable Cover Crop option as harvesting is not allowed under this practice.